Kintoyyy/MikroTik-LibreQos-Integration/README.md

    - Ensures the script starts on system boot.

 5. **Customizable Configuration**:
-   - Easily configure the MikroTik router IP, credentials, and CSV file path.
+   - Configure routers via the `config.json` file with detailed settings for DHCP, hotspot, and PPPoE.
-   - MikroTik credentials are stored in `routers.csv` for easy management.
+   - Simple JSON structure allows for easy management of router credentials and service settings.

 ---